Achievable logoAchievable logo

 Hook

-A hook is a short claim or statement that is no longer than one line.
-The hook is meant to introduce the topic for the reader in a way that captures their interest.
-It is not a place to state the claim you will be making throughout your essay.
-That’s the thesis, but we’ll save that for later.
+A hook is a short claim or statement that’s no longer than one line.
+Its job is to introduce the topic in a way that catches the reader’s interest.

-Now, let’s start writing our essay; here’s an example of a good hook you could use:
+Here’s an example of a strong hook you could use:

 Consider the abilities of social media.